prafullchvn/prafullchvn.github.io/content/posts/testing-java-code-using-junit.md

 ## Writing test

-As given above, we are going to have same structure in test directory as well.
+As given above, we are going to have same structure in test directory as we have in src directory.

-We need to import static assert function from Assertions.
-We need to mark the function as test using annotation provided in junit.
+To run the tests, we need to import static `assertEquals` function from Assertions.
+We need to mark the function as test using annotation `@Test` provided in junit.

 ```java
 package com.tw.step.date;